Forests of Uncertaint(r)ees: Using tree-based ensembles to estimate probability distributions of future conflict: Sources of Uncertainty in Conflict Prediction

-Second, the data used to capture both conflict and the various potential explanatory factors suffers from multiple shortcomings and biases.
+Exacerbating the problem, the data used to capture both conflict and the various potential explanatory factors suffers from multiple shortcomings and biases.
 For many socio-economic and political risk factors of conflict, data varies widely in quality \citep{cederman_predicting_2017, chadefaux_conflict_2017, murphy_promise_2024}, e.g. due to difficulties and expenses connected to measurement, or deliberate misrepresentation by governments.
 For many countries, subnational and subyearly data is also either not available or lags too far behind reality to be useful for forecasting tasks at the \emph{pgm}-level.
-Additionally, data on structural risk factors often shows too little variance for meaningful predictions regarding the timing of future conflict \citep{mueller_reading_2018, chadefaux_endogenous_2025}, while other data is not available at all or only in limited contexts.
-Consequently, the only fine-grained, high-variance features included often are conflict history features, which tend to have an outsized impact in terms of predictive power \citep{hegre_can_2021, hegre_forecasting_2022-1, mueller_hard_2022, chadefaux_endogenous_2025}.
+Additionally, data on structural risk factors often shows too little variance for meaningful predictions regarding the timing of future conflict \citep{mueller_reading_2018, chadefaux_endogenous_2025}, while other data does not exist at all or only in limited contexts.
+Consequently, the only fine-grained, high-variance features available often are conflict history features, which tend to have an outsized impact in terms of predictive power \citep{hegre_can_2021, hegre_forecasting_2022-1, mueller_hard_2022, chadefaux_endogenous_2025}.
 On the one hand, this corresponds to the well-documented issue of conflict recurrence \citep{collier_breaking_2003}, on the other hand conflict likely also proxies many unobserved factors that have already resulted in violence.
-Existing forecasts therefore do much better at discovering locations at risk than predicting when conflict is most likely to erupt \citep{mueller_reading_2018, bazzi_promise_2022}.
+Current forecasting systems therefore do much better at discovering locations at risk than predicting when conflict is most likely to erupt \citep{mueller_reading_2018, bazzi_promise_2022}.